-The rule corresponds in substance with the provisions of Chapter 5, section 1 of the TBA.
+The rule corresponds in substance with the provisions of Chapter 5, section 1 of the TBA and, in like manner, its application is limited to offeree companies that are Swedish limited companies.

 According to the first paragraph, the board of directors of an offeree company may not take measures which are intended to impair the conditions for making or implementing the takeover bid.
 The obligation to refrain from taking such so-called defensive measures applies not earlier than the time at which the board of directors or managing director of the offeree company has a well-founded reason to believe that a takeover bid is imminent, based on information originating from the person who intends to make a takeover bid for the shares in the offeree company.
 The section also applies when the information has not been provided directly to the board of directors or the managing director, but has first passed through one or more stages, for example through shareholders.
 As regards the board of directors, it is sufficient for one director to have gained such knowledge.
 Where a takeover bid is made without any information being provided by the offeror, or without the board having become aware of the takeover bid in any other manner, the crucial time is the date on which the takeover bid is published.